upadhyay74aman/xlr8/README.md

-# ⚡ Xlr8 — Free Local AI on Your GPU
+# Xlr8 — Your Free Local AI on Your GPU

 > Run a powerful LLM **completely free**, **completely private**, on your own machine.
 No API keys.
 No subscriptions.
 No data leaving your PC.